Engaging Students Through Design

 Through this program, students gain an understanding of the skills and knowledge required to pursue careers in architecture, interior design, urban planning, and related disciplines.
 We hope that years from now, we will hear from former participants who chose to further explore the world of design.

-Stay tuned for more updates on our partnership with DIH as we expand the curriculum to provide deeper insights into design.
-As the Reservoir Square project progresses, we hope to bring students on supervised site visits to experience the construction process firsthand.
+Stay tuned for more updates on this partnership as we expand the curriculum to provide deeper insights into design.
+As the local Reservoir Square project progresses, we hope to bring students on supervised site visits to experience the construction process firsthand.
 Eventually, we plan to welcome them into our studio to provide an immersive look at a professional design environment.